hafizur-rahman/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 3. Submission code is usable and readable

-The model.py file contains the code for training and saving the convolution neural network.
+The `model.py` file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

+Note: `model.py` uses a python generator to avoid loading the images in memory.
+It greatly helped to reduce training time.

-The model.py can be executed as a python application and accepts two params.
+The `model.py` can be executed as a python application and accepts two params.
 ```
 $ python model.py --help
 Using TensorFlow backend.